testtest2024-art/Trident/Evaluation/RQ1-2/Github dataset/README.md

 ## Github dataset

+Sorry, we have tried uploading the APK file to GitHub but have been receiving error messages.
+To avoid the issue of inability to download, we have uploaded all experimental apps to Google Drive.
+The link to Google Cloud Drive is as follows:

 Due to the length limitation of the paper, we present here the app in the test set and the distribution of non-crash bugs contained in the app, divided into 9 categories of 387 non-crash bugs.

 **Bug Category** | **proportion**